minoobeyzavi/Future-Projects/README.md

 5- Integrity, the power of words and literal sentiment patterns in stories

-6- Positive popularity vs. non-positive popularity
+6- Positive popularity vs. non-positive popularity and emotional energy propagation on social media

 7- Project Hercules: "Create the catalyst buttefly effect movement that heals everyone and fixes everything" => Be the change I want to see in the world => God wants us to learn.